 In order to participate in an interscholastic extracurricular student activity, a student must have a cumulative unweighted GPA of 2.0 or above in the previous semester or a cumulative GPA of 2.0 or higher on a 4.0 scale in the courses required by statute for high school graduation.
 A student who is academically eligible at the beginning of a semester will continue to be academically eligible for that entire semester.
-Likewise, a student who is academically ineligible at the beginning of a semester will continue to be academically continue to be academically ineligible for that entire semester.
+Likewise, a student who is academically ineligible at the beginning of a semester.
 The student's eligibility for each successive semester will depend upon his/her cumulative GPA at the conclusion of the previous semester.
-(FHSAA 9.4.1.2)
+(FHSAA 9.4.1.2) Middle school students taking a high school credit course during their middle school years will have the grades calculated for their GPA at the conclusion of the fall semester of their 9th grade year.